luke071/rocky-linux/README.md

 ```bash
 nano /etc/ssh/sshd_config
 ```
-Find the line with #Port 22 remove # and change it to example Port 14355.
+Find the line with #Port 22 remove # and change it to example Port 14355 (recommended ports from 1025 to 65535).
 Check the current SELinux mode:
 ```bash
 sestatus